troshgad/Receipt-Processor/README.md

 ## Build image for Docker:

--Go to project directory that was cloned previously -Run command to build image
+- Go to project directory that was cloned previously
+- Run command to build image

 ```
   docker build -t docker-gs-ping:multistage -f Dockerfile.multistage .